jasma-balasangameshwara/ExploratoryDataAnalysis.github.io/README.md

          to_drop = [x for x in tri_df.columns if any(tri_df[x] < 0.85)]
          df = df.drop(to_drop, axis = 1)

-Step 9 - Drop the label from the dataset
+Step 9 - Drop target label from the dataset

          X = df.drop('label', axis = 1)
          y = df['label']